wkumari/draft-bushwar-idr-deprecate-as-set/README.md

-Kumari & Bush            Expires August 3, 2015                 [Page 2]
+Bush & Kumari           Expires February 13, 2019               [Page 2]

-Internet-Draft                  template                    January 2015
+Internet-Draft                  template                     August 2018

    This document completes that work by deprecating AS_SETs (and